 Despite being smaller than the rest of the PCIe slots, the X1 configuration still offers high-speed connections between PCIe devices and the motherboard.

 These are used for add in / expansion cards that have a low bandwidth requirement unlike the larger and more powerful add in cards like the Graphics Card that has a bandwidth requirement for at least PCIe x8 and PCIe X16 ideally.

 The following are some of the cards that are ideal for the PCIe X1 slot.

 A PCIe sound card is also known as an audio card and is a device that gets attached to a motherboard allowing the computer to better process sound data.

-Many motherboards come with inbuilt audio devices that work just fine and leverage the power of the CPU.
+Many motherboards come with builtin audio chipset that works just fine and leverages the power of the CPU.
 However, proprietary sound cards can be used to get better and more accurate sound reproduction because they carry out the processing with chips located on the sound card itself.

 You can connect a sound card to a PCIe X1 slot and from the added device, end up getting better surround sound and enhanced signal processing.

 Since they do not require a lot of bandwidth, a sound card can be used on an X1 slot to enhance the already built-in audio device.

 Not only do sound cards provide better quality sound, but they also add better ports and have better shielding against electromagnetic interference.
 They are also relatively affordable.

 For some users, the number of ports that come with the device is not enough to fit their needs.